guomingtang/guomingtang.github.io/index.md

 ### News

 - Jun.
-2023: One paper got accepted to IEEE IOT-J.
+2023: One paper got accepted to IEEE IoT-J.
 - May.
 2023: One paper got accepted to ICDCS'23.
 - May.
 2023: "FedNILM" was published by IEEE TGCN.
 - Apr.
 2023: "HyEdge" got accepted to ACM TIOT.